Key Takeaway

-Quick Answer: Melanotan II oral vs injection is not a close comparison.
+Quick Answer: Melanotan II oral vs injection isn't a close comparison.
 Subcutaneous injection is the only validated delivery method, providing 65-95% bioavailability.
 Oral Melanotan II would be almost entirely destroyed by digestive enzymes, with less than 1-2% reaching systemic circulation.
 Nasal spray formulations exist on the market but lack validated bioavailability data.
 For reliable, consistent results, injection remains the recommended route .

 Why Injection Is Standard